 The Solutions Journalism Network is an organization dedicated to understanding and promoting news coverage of responses to pressing social problems.
 In addition to reporting on the problems facing communities, solutions journalism involves a critical examination of possible ways to solve these issues.
 Much remains to be learned about how this form of journalism functions.
 The following studies were designed to understand how audiences engage with solutions-oriented headlines.
 These studies were jointly funded by the Solutions Journalism Network and the Center for Media Engagement, thanks to grants from the Democracy Fund, Hewlett Foundation, and Rita Allen Foundation.

 To do this work, we partnered with The Huffington Post to test 50 pairs of headlines.
 For each test, The Huffington Post randomized whether visitors to its homepage saw a non-solutions-focused headline or a solutions-focused headline.
 Both headlines linked to the same article that included information about a problem and a possible solution.
 After between three and nine hours had passed, The Huffington Post then recorded how many clicks there were on each headline version.

 The following results stand out:

 - On balance, solutions headlines yield more clicks than non-solutions headlines – but the difference is modest and many other factors also affect the number of clicks received by each headline.
 Across the 50 Huffington Post tests, the solutions headline garnered more page views 56% of the time, the non-solutions headline attracted more clicks 40% of the time, and the two tied 4% of the time.

-- We then used an experiment to examine four hypotheses about writing solutions headlines.
-These tests yielded few easy conclusions:
+- We then used an experiment to examine four hypotheses about writing solutions These tests yielded few easy conclusions:

 - Including a “mysterious” unnamed location or group in a headline can increase the click-through rate (e.g. “This City Has a Solution to Poverty”).